 - You will want to consult with your academic advisor along the way as you begin to plan out your thematic.
 Possible thematic foci could be: social movements, social policy, social justice, race and ethnic studies, class, community studies, gender, inequality, health, environmental sociology, education, family, religion, globalization, sustainability.

 Honors may be granted in Sociology for a well-researched, analytically sophisticated, and finely crafted thesis within the range of 50 to 100 pages.
 Students should begin discussing the possibility of an honors thesis in the early fall of their senior year at the latest and register for SOCI 405 for the spring.
 A proposal with preliminary bibliography is due by the week after Thanksgiving to the faculty person teaching SOCI 405, the advanced research seminar.
 Students will work closely with the faculty teaching 405 but may seek guidance from other members of the faculty both within and outside the department.
 Only the best projects will be granted Honors, but any student who completes the project will receive credit for SOCI 405.
+Detailed guidelines are available on the department's web page.

 110 Social Analysis